Is There Something I Should Know?: Covers, samples and media references

 The band Sugar Ray took elements from the video and featured them in a segment of the music video for their single "When It's Over".

-Cover versions of the song have been recorded by The Mr. T Experience, Harvey Danger and allSTARS*, the last of which took the song back into the UK charts at #12 in September 2001 as a double-A-side with their own track "Things That Go Bump In The Night".
+Cover versions of the song have been recorded by the Mr. T Experience for The Duran Duran Tribute Album (1997), Harvey Danger and Allstars from their 2002 self titled album.
+The Allstars cover took the song back into the UK Singles Charts at #12 in September 2001 as a double-A-side with their own track "Things That Go Bump in the Night".

-The second episode of the sixth season of the cartoon series The Venture Bros., entitled "Maybe No Go", follows Billy Quizboy and Pete White retrieving the rubber ball prop used in the music video from their archenemy, a collector of pop culture memorabillia.
+The 2016 second episode of the sixth season of the cartoon series The Venture Bros., entitled "Maybe No Go", follows Billy Quizboy (voiced by Doc Hammer) and Pete White (voiced by Christopher McCulloch) retrieving the rubber ball prop used in the music video from their archenemy Augustus St. Cloud (also voiced by McCulloch), a collector of pop culture memorabillia.

-The line "you're about as easy as a nuclear war" was the inspiration for the Duran Duran song "Yo Bad Azizi", included as a B-side to the "Serious" single released seven years later.
+The line "you're about as easy as a nuclear war" was the inspiration for the Duran Duran song "Yo Bad Azizi", included as a B-side to the "Serious" single released seven years later in 1990 and included as a bonus track on their album Liberty.